payu-india/CMS-Chatbot/docs/save cards/zero-code-change-for-vault-integration-model-2.md

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2021/11/Merchant_Hosted_Model2_First_Time_Flow-4-1024x960.png)

 1. Merchant takes the customer card details and consent, and then initiates transaction and sends the payment details to PayU.​
 2. PayU initiates the transaction with the Payment Gateway.
 3. Payment Gateway passes the transaction status to PayU.
-4. PayU initiates the token provision with PayU vault .
+4. PayU initiates the token provision with PayU vault.
 5. PayU then creates token with networks and issuers.
 6. PayU passes the token to the merchant.

-### Extra request parameters to be posted using \_payment API
+### Extra request parameters to be posted using _payment API

 **Environment**